octopuscinema/raw-player/README.md

 # Getting started for Developers

 ## Building for Windows
-### Dependancies
+### Dependencies
 Building OCTOPUS RAW Player requires Visual Studio 2022 with the C# desktop development workload.
 The OCTOPUS RAW Player project references several NuGet packages which should be restored (https://docs.microsoft.com/en-us/nuget/consume-packages/package-restore) prior to building.

 ### Building the solution
 The OCTOPUS RAW Player executable for Windows can be built from the ```raw-player/Player.Windows.sln``` solution file.
 The solution contains both C# and C++ projects (mixed managed/unmanaged code).
-C++ project dependancies are linked dynamically at run-time - please ensure the C++ projects ```raw-player/Decoders``` are built prior to publishing or lauching the debug/release executable.
+C++ project dependencies are linked dynamically at run-time - please ensure the C++ projects ```raw-player/Decoders``` are built prior to publishing or launching the debug/release executable.

 #### Deployment
 The ```raw-player/Player.Windows.sln``` solution includes a publish profile to build a standalone single-file executable with an embedded .net runtime.
 This executable can be run on systems without .net runtimes installed.